shoaibi/YiiExtendedACL/README.md

 Design Document
 ===============
-Any logged in google user can view the design document at http://bit.ly/1aoHWDh and post comments.
+Anyone can view the design document at http://bit.ly/1aoHWDh and post comments.
 The more feedback we have, the better things get.